Garden of Evil: Reception

 The New York Times reviewer wrote, "Although the story and its fireworks are interesting, they are dwarfed by the rugged mountains and lush coconut and banana-tree jungles of the film's natural settings."

 Film critic of the day, Pauline Kael, called the film bloated and the meaning too obvious.

 In his 1988 book, The American West in Film: Critical Approaches to the Western, author Jon Tuska observed that the American characters in Garden of Evil are "stalked on the way to the mine by Apaches wearing Mohawk hairpieces."
 Tuska was referencing one of the filmmakers' gaffes—dressing Apache tribe members as Mohawks.
-According to author Josephine Paterek, Apaches generally "wore the hair long and flowing or in two braids."
+According to author Josephine Paterek, Apache generally "wore the hair long and flowing or in two braids."
 This was sometimes augmented with a war cap consisting of "fur and curved antelope horns."
 Mohawk and Iroquois tribes, those located in the northeastern U.S. almost exclusively, "shaved off all the hair except for the scalplock at the back", adorned with "a roach spreader of bone holding erect a feather that rotated freely..."
 Mohawk hairstyles, however, were virtually nonexistent among Native-Americans in the Southwest.